Resources

 (4) The FOC’s assistance is requested within one year after incurring the expense, or within six months after the insurer has denied coverage, or within six months after the other parent failed to pay as required.

-If the FOC receives a parent’s REQUEST FOR HEALTH CARE EXPENSE PAYMENT that meets those four requirements, the FOC will notify the other parent that, if no objection is filed within 21 days, the unpaid amount will become a support arrearage and subject to any of the enforcement processes summarized earlier.
+Once the FOC receives a Request for Health Care Expense Payment form, the FOC will notify the other parent that, if no objection is filed within 21 days, the unpaid amount will be added support at $50 monthly and subject to any of the eligible child support enforcement processes.
 If an objection is filed, the FOC must schedule a court hearing to decide who is responsible for the amount that the health insurer did not pay.
 If health insurance is not provided through the support order, coverage might be available through MI-Child or Medicaid programs.
 Find more information about Medicaid programs online here.
 You may also go to HealthCare.gov to find out how to receive health care benefits.

 INTERGOVERNMENTAL CASES